 Challenges

 A central challenge that UNICEF faced during this period was uncertainty regarding how long the pandemic would last.
 As an UNICEF CO interviewee recounted: ‘we thought it was an emergency thing – quick and dirty.
 We should have done long-term planning’.
-In this regard, UNICEF was often engaged in emergency response rather than strategising.
+In this regard, UNICEF was often engaged in emergency response rather than strategizing.

-The emergency response versus strategising tension was also reflected in UNICEF’s funding structures.
+The emergency response versus strategizing tension was also reflected in UNICEF’s funding structures.
 The UNICEF CO interviewee explained that ‘they give us six to 12 months to spend money, but in a pandemic situation we can’t do that… you really need to plan and these things take time’.
 For example, the EdTech strategy funding finishes in December, and there is little flexibility to extend this funding.
 However, the project is unlikely to be finished by this time since developing strategy is a long-term process.

 The CSO which received funding from UNICEF reported similar challenges.
 The short-term nature of its funding meant that it was challenging to retain talented staff.
 The time taken to apply for funding, and then recruit and train new staff, distracted attention away from its main work.
 Furthermore, the lack of a budget line for ‘overheads’ meant that the CSO was less flexible in its response, due to the project-based nature of the funding it received from UNICEF.